wp-plugins/mainwp-child/readme.txt

 == Changelog ==

 = 1.3.4 =
-* Fixed big in Client Report Extension
+* Fixed bug in Client Report Extension

 = 1.3.3 =
 * Added new hooks for Wordfence Extension